- Resilience to price fluctuations by leading diversified companies

 - Expected high demand in 2018, linked to high growth worldwide

-- Oil company efforts to streamline their production
+- Efforts by oil companies to streamline their production

 - High volatility in crude oil prices

-- Overcapacity among certain oil & gas services companies
+- Overcapacity of some oil & gas services companies

 The Organisation of Petroleum Exporting Countries (OPEC) and its partners - including Russia, the world’s leading producer - extended the agreement to cap production for nine months through to December 2018.
 The declared goal is to reduce stocks to their five-year average, reducing production by 1.8 million barrels a day, or about 2% of production worldwide.
 This time, the agreement will include Libya and Nigeria, who should limit production to the highest 2017 level.
 As a result, Brent and “West Texas Intermediate” (WTI, the North American index also used as a benchmark for determining oil prices) reached high prices of USD 67 and USD 61 respectively in January 2018.
 The introduction of new-generation American pipelines, with improved capacity, should help close the USD 4 gap between Brent and WTI prices during the second half of 2018.

 After reaching a record high in 2016, oil stocks remain very high (140 million barrels above the five-year average), but they are falling and should reach the five-year average during the second half of 2018.
 In addition, demand has been rising semester after semester, and bridged the gap with supply in the markets during 2017.
 Capital expenditure should rise slightly among the sector leaders (Chevron, ExxonMobil, Shell, Total, BP) operating over the entire value chain (exploration, production, refining, distribution), as they take advantage of their increased margins in 2017.